 The advantages of going in winter (and also Spring and Autumn) are the chance to see the Northern lights.
 Also, seeing Iceland covered in snow would also be very special.

 Both my visits have been in summer because I wanted to see the Icelandic landscape in all its vibrant green finery.
 Also, the long summer days mean you have plenty of daylight hours in which to explore – which makes up for the higher prices, I think, because you get more exploring done each day.
-In summer, you also have to worry much less about how the weather will affect the roads and your driving routes.
+In Iceland in summer, you also have to worry much less about how the weather will affect the roads and your driving routes.

 Where To Stay In Reykjavik